Do I Qualify For Accommodations And Leaves Of Absence?

-The New Jersey Law Against Discrimination requires employers to provide reasonable accommodations to employees with disabilities so long as the accommodations do not impose an undue hardship on the employer.
-Accommodations can include architectural renovations to work sites, changes to work schedules, leaves of absence, job reassignment, and purchase or modification of equipment.
-An employee does not have to use the word “accommodations” for the employer to have a duty to provide accommodations.
-In fact, if it is readily apparent to the employer that the employee has a disability, the employer has an obligation to ask whether the employee needs accommodations even if the employee has not requested accommodations.
-Once the issue of accommodations is raised, whether by the employee or the employer, the law requires both sides to communicate with each other about what accommodations are necessary and workable in what the law refers to as an “interactive dialogue”.
+Once the issue of accommodations is raised, whether by the employee or the employer, the law requires both sides to communicate with each other about what accommodations are necessary and workable in what the law refers to as an “interactive dialogue.”
 In other words, the employee cannot just demand a particular accommodation and refuse to discuss other alternatives, and the employer cannot just say no to a requested accommodation without exploring other possibilities.

 The New Jersey Law Against Discrimination requires employers to provide pregnant employees with accommodations.
 Those accommodations include bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work.
 The language of the statutory provision appears to require that the employee request accommodations based on the advice of her physician.
-As with disability accommodations, an employer does not have to provide accommodations if doing so would impose an undue hardship on it.
+As with disability accommodations, an employer does not have to provide accommodations if doing so would impose an undue hardship on the business.

 The New Jersey Law Against Discrimination prohibits employers from requiring employees to violate a sincerely held religious practice, including the observance of holy days, unless accommodating the religious practice or observance would impose an undue hardship on the employer.

-Family and Medical Leave
+Family And Medical Leave Regulations

-The federal Family and Medical Leave Act and the New Jersey Family Leave Act both provide employees who have worked for an employer with at least 50 employees for at least a year with the right to take up to twelve weeks of unpaid leave to take care of a seriously ill relative or for the birth or adoption of a child.
-The federal law (but not the state one) also allows the employee to take up to twelve weeks of unpaid leave for the employee’s own serious health condition.
+The federal Family and Medical Leave Act and the New Jersey Family Leave Act both provide employees who have worked for an employer with at least 50 employees for at least a year with the right to take up to 12 weeks of unpaid leave to care for a seriously ill relative or for the birth or adoption of a child.
+The federal law (but not the state one) also allows the employee to take up to 12 weeks of unpaid leave for the employee’s own serious health condition.